 Dermatologists use liquid nitrogen in second-long squirts to remove warts, skin growths and select carcinomas.
 In these cases, the subzero liquid nitrogen freezes the water in the cells, killing the abnormal skin.
-While using liquid nitrogen like this is a standard procedure administered by doctors, cryotherapy is not FDA approved and doctors do not administer it.
+While using liquid nitrogen like this is a standard procedure administered by doctors, cryotherapy is not approved by the U.S. Food and Drug Administration and doctors do not administer it.

 “We caution people that you really have to take into account that you are doing something that has not been tested.
 This is not regulated and we don’t know the acute effects, or the long-term effects, if there are any,” Rossi said.